pablomarin/H2OCluster-azure-template/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template creates a 'n' node H2O cluster using <a href="https://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-linux-dsvm-intro/" target="_blank"> Linux Datascience VMs</a>.
+This template creates a 'n' node H2O cluster using <a href="https://azure.microsoft.com/en-us/documentation/articles/machine-learning-data-science-linux-dsvm-intro/" target="_blank"> Linux Datascience VMs</a> as the image for the base nodes.
 Use the <b>scaleNumber</b> parameter to specify the number of nodes in the cluster.

-This template will automatically: download the latest stable version of H2O on each node and run the h2o.jar with the max amount of RAM available on the each node.
+This template will automatically: download the latest stable version of H2O on each node (at */dsvm/tools* folfer) and run the h2o.jar with the max amount of RAM available on the each node.

+Once the deployment finishes creating, it is recommended to the use 1st VM (H2O-0) as the front end VM where you can:

+1) Connect to <b> H2O Flow</b> by going to *http://\<VM DNS name or IP Address of H2O-0 node\>:54321/*</br>
+2) Connect to <b>Jupyter Notebook</b> by going to *https://\<VM DNS name or IP Address of H2O-0 node\>:8000/*

 This template lets you select from DS_v2 VM types (<a href="https://azure.microsoft.com/en-us/documentation/articles/storage-premium-storage/" target="_blank">Premiun Storage SSD drives</a>) for CPU and I/O intensive workloads.